dlt4bpm/dlt4bpm.github.io/index.md

 Academia and practice address those challenges from several angles: Conceptual modeling for DLT and BPM; Collaborative business process execution on DLT; Process monitoring and auditing on data stored by distributed ledgers; Secrecy-preserving data sharing among actors in a multi-party process setting; The use of process mining to analyze and validate smart contracts; and many more.

-As an outlet at the intersection of DLTs and BPM, the DLT4BPM workshop welcomes contributions of conceptual, technical, and application-oriented nature from students, researchers, and industry practitioners alike.
+As an outlet at the intersection of DLTs and BPM, **the DLT4BPM workshop welcomes contributions of conceptual, technical, and application-oriented nature from students, researchers, and industry practitioners alike**.
 We encourage submissions relevant to enterprises, governmental bodies, and other organizational forms across diverse domains — such as healthcare, education, finance, logistics, and others.

 Topics relevant to the workshop include, but are not limited to: